 Sources: Harvard School of Public Health and European Journal of Nutrition

-Be Well is an employee wellness program provided through the Eastern Highlands Health District with funding from The CT Department of Health.
+Be Well is an employee wellness program provided through the Eastern Highlands Health District with funding from your employer.
 The goal of the program is to make the healthy choice the easy choice.